 This program provides half-day seminars to students within the field of marine animal bioacoustics, giving them the opportunity to engage with material that is not often offered as standard university coursework.

-The CCOM Seminar Series (hosted at the Chase Ocean Engineering Lab) is an educational series focusing on oceanography, climate change, and other topics of research in the marine field.
+The CCOM/OE Seminar Series (hosted at the Chase Ocean Engineering Lab) is an educational series focusing on oceanography, climate change, and other topics of research in the marine field.
 Learn more over at CCOM's website, or view the fall 2017 schedule here.

 NH Sea Grant, Maine Sea Grant, UNH Cooperative Extension, and Stages at One Washington have come together to develop events for people to learn how to handle, identify and prepare several different species of sea vegetables.
 Recent workshops have featured an introduction to the types of seaweeds found on the NH coast and demonstrations of how to create creative and healthy dishes using sea vegetables (what seaweed is called once prepared) as an ingredient.